Honlan/TF2GAN/RAG/README.md

 ## Train

-Download the [CelebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) dataset as well as the annotation file of facial attributes, `list_attr_celeba.txt`
+Download the [CelebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) dataset as well as the annotation file for facial attributes, `list_attr_celeba.txt`

 Convert the data to tfrecord for convenience